SaAlgervik/sandra-algervik-web-project/log-book-sandra-algervik.md

 ### Monday 2021-05-18

-Spent the whole day tying 10 ways to get info from my api, just got error messages from the console all day.
+Spent the whole day tying 10 ways to get info from my API, just got error messages from the console all day.
 After about 6h i found out that you need a local server to get it to work.
 After that did everything wrong that i could and now at half past 6 i finally got the server working.
 Tomorrow i will start with getting the info from the API.

 ### Tuesday 2021-02-23

+After FINALLY  getting why the server wasn't working because the structure of my things wasn't  the same as the examples i was looking at i now made it work as i wanted it to, now I'm able to get the stuff i want from the API and the things i have left to do tomorrow is just to find a nice way of representing it tomorrow.
+I have renamed stuff and deleted the code i don't need.
+Still some renaming and stuff to fix to make it perfect but thats some work for tomorrow.

+### Wednesday 2021-02-24

+Made the API show the content i wanted, made it show up on the places i should.
+Made the site work on Mobile as good as an can and will make it a bit better tomorrow.
+The rest of the day i user to make the search field look as i wanted it too.
+Styled the text that i get from the API and tomorrow i will do the text for the pages.
+I now host it om Heroku instead of Github Pages because of the server.
+Unfortunately the server do not work on Github pages but the Log in Page does and the outer way around on Heroku.
+But because the log in is not needed i won't spend time trying to fix it if i don't have time over when I'm finished  whit everything else in time!